 SUSANNAH GRANT – 1992 FELLOW

 Susannah wrote Erin Brockovich, for which she received Academy Award and WGA nominations, and 28 Days.
-She co-wrote Charlotte’s Web, Pocahontas and Ever After: A Cinderella Story, and she adapted The Soloist and In Her Shoes.
+She co-wrote The Fifth Wave, Charlotte’s Web, Pocahontas and Ever After: A Cinderella Story, and she adapted The Soloist and In Her Shoes.
 Susannah also wrote and directed a number of episodes of the Fox-TV series Party of Five.
 She wrote and made her feature directorial debut on Catch and Release.
-She created and served as an executive producer of the CBS-TV series A Gifted Man.
+She also wrote Confirmation for HBO and created and served as an executive producer of the CBS-TV series A Gifted Man.

 ROBERT GREGORY BROWNE – 1990 FELLOW

-Robert’s most recent novel Speechless was published in 2014.
-He is also the author of Devil’s Kiss, Kiss Her Goodbye, Down Among the Dead Men, Love is Murder, Whisper in the Dark, Killer Her Again, Paradise Prophecy, and Bottom Deal.
-His first novel Kiss Her Goodbye was produced as a pilot for CBS-TV.
+Robert has authored numerous books including Casting the Bones: An Author’s Guide to the Craft of Fiction, Speechless, Devil’s Kiss, Kiss Her Goodbye, Down Among the Dead Men, Love is Murder, Whisper in the Dark, Killer Her Again, Paradise Prophecy, and Bottom Deal.
+His first novel Kiss Her Goodbye was produced as The Line, a pilot for CBS-TV.
 Robert also wrote episodes of the animated series Spider-Man Unlimited and Diabolik.

 HUMPHREY GYDE – 1998 FELLOW